cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

     save and copy the values.
 If you click on `[Live]`, you can change the line ROI and the plotted profile will update.
 Try the update by drawing a line somewhere on the background and then again through a bead.
 Turn the live mode off again by another click on the button.
+If you click on `[List]`, you can export the intensity values as a table.

 ![Plot profile example](fig/plot-profile-example.png){#fig:ppe width="55%"}